City centre improvements

 Armley Gyratory

-Construction work has now started on Armley Gyratory and due to complete in winter 2023.
+Construction work started on Armley Gyratory and is due to complete in spring 2025.

-Learn more about our plans for improving Armley Gyratory external link.
+Learn more about our plans for improving Armley Gyratory.

 Leeds City Rail Station and surrounding area